daoninc/face-sdk-android/README.md

 - **Face/Bitmap** Shows how to find faces in a photo/bitmap.
 - **Face Capture** Demonstrates how to capture a good image for enrollment or authentication using liveness and quality.
 - **Face/Custom Analyzer** Shows how to add a custom analyzer.
+- **IFP Capture** Demonstrates how to use the face Capture API to capture an image for enrollment and verification.
+The Capture API supports injection attack prevention when used in conjunction with the IdentityX server.

 ## API